mohammedbouzar/100-days-of-code/log.md

 I’m excited about building something useful, fast, and fun — and the tech stack already feels smooth.
 Can't wait to add the first real features tomorrow.

 **Link to work:** *(coming soon)*

+### Day 15: November 17, 2025

+**Today's Progress:**
+Built the Home page for the Quiz Generator project using Next.js + Tailwind + daisyUI.

+**Thoughts:**
+A solid visual start — now I can connect the "Create quiz" flow to the backend.